On toric and toroidal foliations: Introduction

-Utilizing the toric descriptions above, we conclude the following relations among various singularities: \begin{theorem} Let $(\cF,\Delta)$ be a toroidal foliated pair on a normal variety $X$. \begin{enumerate} \item (Proposition~\ref{SimpleCanonical}) Suppose $(\cF,0)$ is a foliated log smooth pair on a smooth variety $X$.
-Then $\cF$ has only canonical singularities. \item (Proposition~\ref{Fdlt_ND_prop}) If $(\cF,\Delta)$ is F-dlt, then $\cF$ is non-dicritical. \item (Proposition~\ref{CanImplyND}) If $(\cF,\Delta)$ is canonical, then $\cF$ is non-dicritical. \end{enumerate} \end{theorem}
+Utilizing the toric descriptions above, we conclude the following relations among various singularities: \begin{theorem} Let $(\cF,D)$ be a toroidal foliated pair on a normal variety $X$. \begin{enumerate} \item (Proposition~\ref{SimpleCanonical}) Suppose $(\cF,0)$ is a foliated log smooth pair on a smooth variety $X$.
+Then $\cF$ has only canonical singularities. \item (Proposition~\ref{Fdlt_ND_prop}) If $(\cF,D)$ is F-dlt, then $\cF$ is non-dicritical. \item (Proposition~\ref{CanImplyND}) If $(\cF,D)$ is canonical, then $\cF$ is non-dicritical. \end{enumerate} \end{theorem}

-Then we show the existence of foliated log resolution (Theorem~\ref{FLogRes}) and F-dlt modification (Corollary~\ref{Fdlt_modification_toroidal}) for the toroidal foliated pair of any rank and of any dimension.
+Then we show the existence of foliated log resolution (Theorem~\ref{FLogRes}) and F-dlt modification (Theorem~\ref{Fdlt_modification}) for toroidal foliated pairs of any rank and of any dimension.

-Based on the combinatorial characterizations of singularities, we show that the FMMP works for log canonical complete $\bQ$-factorial toric foliated pair, that is, non-dicritical singularities and F-dlt singularities are preserved under the foliated minimal model program.
+Based on the combinatorial characterizations of singularities, we show that the FMMP works for log canonical toric foliated pairs on complete $\bQ$-factorial toric varieties, that is, non-dicritical singularities and F-dlt singularities are preserved under the FMMP.
 Furthermore, we show that the cone theorem holds true.

-\begin{theorem}[{Propositions~\ref{div_contr}, \ref{MFS}, and \ref{flip})}] Let $(\cF_W,\Delta)$ be a log canonical toric foliated pair on a complete $\bQ$-factorial toric variety $X_\Sigma$ with $\Delta\geq 0$.
-Then the FMMP works for $(\cF,\Delta)$.
+\begin{theorem}[{Propositions~\ref{div_contr}, \ref{MFS}, and \ref{flip})}] Let $(\cF_W,D)$ be a log canonical toric foliated pair on a complete $\bQ$-factorial toric variety $X_\Sigma$ with $D\geq 0$.
+Then the FMMP works for $(\cF,D)$.
 Moreover, being non-dicritical (resp.
 F-dlt) is preserved under the FMMP. \end{theorem}

-\begin{theorem}[{$=$ Theorem~\ref{conethm}, Cone Theorem}] Let $(\cF_W,\Delta)$ be a log canonical toric foliated pair on a complete $\bQ$-factorial toric variety $X_\Sigma$ with $\Delta\geq 0$.
+\begin{theorem}[{$=$ Theorem~\ref{conethm}, Cone Theorem}] Let $(\cF_W,D)$ be a log canonical toric foliated pair on a complete $\bQ$-factorial toric variety $X_\Sigma$ with $D\geq 0$.
 Then

 where $M_i$ are torus invariant rational curves tangent to $\cF_W$. \end{theorem} Let $\mc F$ be a foliation on a normal variety $X$ and $Y\subseteq X$ be a subvariety.
 The challenging part here is how to define that $Y$ is tangent to $\mc F$ when $Y\subseteq\on{Sing}(\mc F)$.
 We show that our definition of tangency (Definition~\ref{defn_tang_general}) generalizes \cite[Definition 2.12]{CS} (Proposition~\ref{tang_CS}) and has a nice description when the foliation is toric (Proposition~\ref{tang_combinatoric}).